KillaWan/explodedvolumes/README.md

 - reconstruct the dependency folder locally;
 - use Windows libraries only for Windows builds;
 - use macOS libraries only for macOS builds;
-- do not mix MinGW, MSVC, and macOS binary artifacts.
+- do not mix binary artifacts from different operating systems, CPU architectures, or compiler toolchains.

 ### 6.2 Shared Dependency Layout